What Triggers A CFIUS Review?

-The CFIUS review process can differ depending on whether the transaction involves a routine deal or whether it is a sensitive or complicated foreign investment that is proposed.
+The CFIUS review process can vary depending on whether the transaction involves a routine deal or whether it is a sensitive or complicated foreign investment that is proposed.

-If the parties believe their proposed transaction is a “covered” investment, they must decide whether or not to notify CFIUS of the investment and seek approval.
+If the parties believe their proposed transaction is a “covered” investment, they need to decide whether or not to notify CFIUS of the investment and seek approval.

 CFIUS Review of the Proposed Foreign Investment for National Security Issues

-Following their submission, CFIUS conducts its review of the draft notice.
-At this initial stage—which may take several weeks depending on the transaction—CFIUS may have questions and other follow-up procedures for the parties.
+After their submission, CFIUS conducts its review of the draft notice.
+At this initial stage, which may take several weeks depending on the transaction, CFIUS may have questions and other follow-up procedures for the parties.

 CFIUS then initiates its 30-day review to prepare its report on risk assessment and other national security concerns.
-CFIUS will either clear the investment or commence a 45-day investigation, which is basically a continuation of the initial review process.
+CFIUS will either clear the investment or begin a 45-day investigation, which is essentially a continuation of the initial review process.

 45-Day Investigation and Post-Investigation Procedures

-CFIUS sometimes extends its initial review in cases where it needs more time to investigate the proposed or pending foreign transaction.
+CFIUS occasionally extends its initial review in cases where it needs more time to investigate the proposed or pending foreign transaction.

 The President has an additional 15 days to approve or block the proposed transaction.
 The President could also impose conditions on the transaction in order for it to be approved—mitigation measures.